yinyin13/lumiere/README.md

 ### Communication
 1. Connect the components
-2. Program the ESP32 to read temperature and lux data from BH1750
+2. Program the ESP32 to read temperature and lux data from VEML7700 and BME280
 3. Program the ESP32 to send data to Display device via Bluetooth

 ## The Display Device (Remote Control)